Senior Loneliness: 7 Ways to Reduce Social Isolation

 Looking to attend a free virtual class or workshop?
 Classes can range from support groups, with people who are looking to chat about their lives, to more active classes, like exercising or aerobics.
 To learn more about the resources in your area, reach out to a friend, family member, community leader or even your doctor.
 They can likely recommend some options that would work with your schedule and interests.
 We are currently offering virtual events to keep our community connected while at home.
 Join us for an upcoming event!

 Trying something new can be fun and exciting.
 A lot of older adults enjoy trying things like gardening, knitting, learning an instrument or arts and crafts.
 Now is the time to delve headfirst into learning something you may have never had the time to do before.
 Why not try a new volunteer experience?
 Nowadays, you can volunteer from the comfort of your home by fundraising through social media or trying a new virtual volunteer experience.
 Or, maybe you can learn a new language through apps like Babbel and Duolingo.

 Call a helpline for support and a listening ear

 The Institute of Aging’s 24-hour toll free friendship line is a great resource to chat through your feelings and concerns around loneliness.
 Give them a call today at 800-971-0016.

 Remember that you are never alone

-At Iora Primary Care, we offer free onsite classes and/or time with our Behavioral Health Specialist and Health Coaches.
-Our patients (65+) have all the time they need with professionals who listen, care and can address their health needs, concerns and goals.
-Find the closest Iora Primary Care practice and don’t hesitate to reach out.
+At Iora Primary Care, our patients have the time they need with professionals who listen, care and can address their health needs, concerns and goals.
+Browse our locations and don’t hesitate to reach out for more information.